bookofproofs/bookofproofs.github.io/_sources/history/20th-century/todd-john.md

 9. Awarded the Jack Todd Mathematics Achievement Award to recognize outstanding accomplishments in mathematics.
 10. Established a variety of research initiatives to better advance the field of mathematics.

-Born 16 May1911, Carnacally, Co Down, Ireland.
+Born 16 May 1911, Carnacally, Co Down, Ireland.
 Died 21 June 2007, Pasadena, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Todd_John/)